 "Why don't you sound enthusiastic?"

+Tommy sighed and ran his hand through his hair.
 "They're kids, Hayley.
-I can't ask them to drop everything and save the world."
+How can I ask them to drop everything and save the world?"

 "Yeah, you're right.
 Thanks, Hayley.
 I'll let you go now."

 Tommy ended the call and mused on his students.
 There was an innocence about them.
-They hadn't seen, truly seen, the horrors of battle, of placing your life on the line for the people of your city.
+They hadn't seen, truly seen, the horrors of battle, and known the dangers that Angel Grove did.
+And placing your life on the line for the people of your city?
+Not a chance.
 He didn't want to take that away from them.

 "Dr. Oliver!
 How was your first day?" she asked.